JakobBergG/Dataproject_GBM/README.md

 ## Registration performance

-As seen in the histogram, most [registrations](#registration-mr-to-ct-grid) have mean surface distance (MSD) scores below 3 mm.
-In general, these are good registrations.
+As seen in the histogram, most [registrations](#registration-mr-to-ct-grid) have mean surface distance (MSD) scores below 2 mm.
+These are good registrations.
 If the MSD score is large, it is typically one of these two cases:

 ![](readme_images/msd_histogram.png)